 Romania | Rosia Montana Valley : Gabriel Resources

 Located in the Apuseni mountains of west central Romania, the Rosia Montana project would have become Europe's largest open-pit gold mine operation if constructed by Toronto-based Gabriel Resources.
 But thanks to widespread opposition and court challenges by Alburnus Maior, a local community group, the Romanian government halted the approval process for the project in 2007, forcing Gabriel Resources to reconsider its mine plans and scale back its activities.
 Community groups have successfully halted the mine ever since.
-The government of Romania, and the European Parliament, have also considered measures to ban cyanide mining, which would probably shut down the project for good.
+In 2013 the Romanian Parliament rejected the mine once again.

 In order for the project to be economically feasible, the Rosia Montana valley, the oldest documented settlement in Romania, would be carved into four open-pit mines.
 The neighboring valley of Corna would be transformed into an unlined cyanide storage "pond" covering a surface of up to 600 hectares (1,482 acres), held back by a 180-meter high dam.
 The pits would generate roughly 196.4 million tons of cyanide-laced waste.